209 IX: IX Family of Software: requires() Phase I (209.html)

 Conclusion

-A list of modules is often necessary to create an error-free large run-time python module for an application.
-The location of each module can be specified and is often a package of modules (eg pkg_py.py).
+A list of modules is often necessary to create an error-free large run-time Python module for an application.
+The location of each module can be specified and is often a package of modules (eg Python functions in fPkg_py.py).
 The IXf.py program will be used to assemble all the modules that comprise an IX software program.
-The end result is a valid run-time python code module.
-The resulting code module is usually stored in the current folder (usually ../Desktop/a/sandBox") and finally processed by python and then executed.
+The end result is a valid run-time Python code module.
+The resulting code module is usually stored in the current folder (usually ../Desktop/a/sandBox") and finally processed by Python and then executed.
 If the user wishes to move or copy the resulting code module elsewhere (possibly into a package or into a microprocessor such as a Raspberry Pico), the user must do this independantly of the IXf processor.
 Thonny or the IX textpack programs can be used to do this or Terminal commands can also be used.
 The author's ixRPC project (see Articles 193 and 196) is still in its infancy.

-It should be noted that a text file that is a valid batch file for the IXf processor, if devoid of any macros or "requires() function" statements, can produce valid runnable python code.
-Such python code does not need to pass through the prepIX preprocessor because FRUN can generate any valid python functions.
-The prepIX program can be used to process any IXf batch file to convert it into a runnable python program.
-The prepIX program, if invoked, will expand any macros and will select (find and include) usable versions of functions in order to create the final runnable python program.
+It should be noted that a text file that is a valid batch file for the IXf processor, if devoid of any macros or "requires() function" statements, can produce valid runnable Python code.
+Such Python code does not need to pass through the prepIX preprocessor because FRUM and FRUN can generate any valid python functions.
+The prepIX program can be used to process any IXf batch file to convert it into a runnable Python program.
+The prepIX program, if invoked, will expand any macros and will select (find and include) usable versions of functions in order to create the final runnable Python program.
 However prepIX will only store the resulting code in the current folder.
 The prepIX program will not always run the resulting program.
-If prepIX is used instead of IXf, then the user must use python to actually run the resulting program.
-In this way prepIX (running on a Raspberry Pi) can often generate programs that will later be run using Thonny, Circuit Python or MicroPython instead of python.
+If prepIX is used instead of IXf, then the user must use Python to actually run the resulting program.
+In this way prepIX (running on a Raspberry Pi) can often generate programs that will later be run using Thonny, Circuit Python or MicroPython instead of Python.
 The prepIX program can also be used as a macro preprocessor to convert an "html" batch file into an "html" stub module.
 But html code cannot run directly on a Raspberry Pi under the Bookworm OS.

 /IX_Macro_Processor.txt (This text row will soon be removed.)